link1905/system-design-101/content/docs/web-service/microservice.md

 ### Messaging

 The {{< term ioc >}} principle can be implemented using {{< term msg >}}.
-We essentially build an informative **message channel** with two primary associates:
+We essentially build an informative **message broker** with two primary associates:

 - **Publishers** publish messages.
 - **Consumers** consume and process messages.